paschaldubem/Spotify_Analysis/README.md

 FROM streaming_history.sportify_history_2023;
 ```

-I then dropped redundant columns, such as the "ts" column.
+I then dropped redundant columns, such as the `ts` column.

 ```sql
 -- Dropping redundant 'ts' column